KOVR: The Mount Diablo years

 On March 5, 1948, Radio Diablo, Inc. (later Television Diablo) filed an application for a new television station to broadcast on channel 13, first assigned to San Francisco and then to San Jose, from Mount Diablo in Contra Costa County.
 From Mount Diablo, the principals in Radio Diablo operated FM station KSBR, which had an effective radiated power of 250,000 watts and, having just moved to the mountaintop, claimed it was heard from the Oregon state line to Bakersfield.
-Two other groups applied for the channel by late 1948, but they would all have to wait after the Federal Communications Commission (FCC) imposed a freeze on new television station awards that would last nearly four years.
-When the freeze ended, channel 13 had been removed from San Jose to Stockton, where it could still cover the city of license from Mount Diablo.
-In addition to Radio Diablo, another Stockton broadcasting station applied for the channel: radio station KXOB.
+Two other groups applied for the channel by late 1948, but the Federal Communications Commission (FCC) imposed a freeze on new television station grants that October.

+When the freeze ended in 1952, channel 13 had been removed from San Jose to Stockton, where it could still cover the city of license from Mount Diablo.
+Stockton radio station KXOB filed a competing application for channel 13.
 Radio Diablo, headed by O. H. Brown, estimated it could serve 3.5 million people in San Francisco, Stockton, and Sacramento from its mountaintop site.
-The owners of KXOB would ultimately receive shares in Radio Diablo in a settlement agreement, and broadcaster and furniture store owner Edward Peffer did likewise, paving the way for the FCC to grant Radio Diablo the construction permit on February 11, 1954.
+The owners of KXOB ultimately received shares in Radio Diablo in exchange for the dismissal of KXOB's competing application in a settlement agreement.
+Broadcaster and furniture store owner Edward Peffer entered into a similar agreement, paving the way for the FCC to grant Radio Diablo the construction permit on February 11, 1954.
 Leslie Hoffman, who had become the new president of the company, was to have the station named for him as KHOF, but when Hoffman thought of the possibility of "cough" puns based on the designation, the call sign was changed to KOVR, for "coverage".

-KOVR began broadcasting September 6, 1954; after an opening night produced in the Stockton studios, the highlight of its first days on the air was live coverage from the California State Fair.
-It had studios in Stockton on Miner Avenue, as well as a converted bus serving as a remote broadcast van along with two other mobile units.
-KOVR was the second television station in Stockton; a UHF outlet, KTVU (channel 36), had gone on the air the previous December.
+KOVR began broadcasting September 6, 1954; after an opening night telecast produced in the Stockton studios, it aired live coverage from the California State Fair.
+It had studios in Stockton on Miner Avenue, as well as a converted bus that served as a remote broadcast van along with two other mobile units.
+KOVR was the second television station in Stockton; an ultra high frequency (UHF) outlet, KTVU (channel 36), had gone on the air the previous December.